-We have a role to play in the Reproductive Justice Movement.
-We are beginning to integrate this into our work.
+We all have a role to play in the Reproductive Justice Movement.
+We are integrating this framework into our work.

 Decisions around birth control, when to get pregnant and how to parent are complicated even in the best of circumstances.
 Everyone should be free to make decisions about their body and their family, and experience sexuality without violence, coercion, or external control.
 We are working towards reproductive justice by ensuring that all people have the right: